 How is Vapor Barrier Thickness Measured?

-Polyethylene sheeting is measured in “mils.”
-1 mil is equal to 0.001 inch of thickness.
-Our standard recommendation for most residential applications is a 6 mil (0.006-inch thick) reinforced poly vapor barrier.
+- Mils: Polyethylene sheeting is measured in ‘mils.’
+A mil is equal to 0.001 inch of thickness.
+Codes for residential applications often cite a 6 mil (0.006-inch thick) minimum reinforced poly vapor barrier.
 However, Americover recommends 10 mil or higher, for crawl space applications.
 Americover offers thicknesses all the way up to 20 mil.

 Choosing a Crawl Space Vapor Barrier Thickness

 The thickness of poly you choose will mainly depend on two factors:

 - Utilization of the crawl space (storage, maintenance, etc.)